Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "box-effect": string specifying the effects for the boxes.
   Available options are:
   - @c "common-image" (This will require an @c "image-scheme" to be defined.)
+  - @c "image" (This will require an @c "image-scheme" to be defined.)
   - @c "fade-from-bottom-to-top"
   - @c "fade-from-left-to-right"
   - @c "fade-from-right-to-left"